vascomfnunes/tmux-clima/README.md

 Results are cached in `~/.tmux-clima` for 15 minutes by default.

-Currently only displays the temperature in Celsius degrees.
+Currently, it only supports Celsius degrees.

 ## Requirements

 ### OpenWeatherMap API key

-The weather information is provided by [OpenWeatherMap](https://openweathermap.org/) and to use this plugin you need a valid OpenWeather API key that can be request [here](https://openweathermap.org/api).
+The weather information is provided by [OpenWeatherMap](https://openweathermap.org/).
+To use this plugin you need a valid OpenWeather API key that can be request [here](https://openweathermap.org/api).

-An environment variable named `OPEN_WEATHER_API_KEY` with the API key value should be exported in order to use this plugin:
+An environment variable named `OPEN_WEATHER_API_KEY` with the API key value should be exported to use this plugin:

 ```bash
 export OPEN_WEATHER_API_KEY="[API-KEY-VALUE]"